 This mistake is connected to another: confusing the principle of self-love, which has the happiness of the self as its object, with particular passions and desires.
 Once we recognize that “the pain of hunger and shame, and the delight from esteem, are no more self-love than they are any thing in the world” (Sermon I, Note 3) — they are particular passions and desires with particular objects — we see that from the fact that we take pleasure in our passions and that they are our passions it does not follow that we are guided by selfish principles.
 Passions do make us happy or unhappy.
 But that we have an interest in being happy or unhappy is distinct from the particular passions, their objects, or the happiness arising from the passions — although it may be a reason to prefer one passion over another.
 This was connected to Butler’s belief that passions are not interested in themselves.
 They have particular ends whereas self-love is our general interest in securing our happiness.

-Like Shaftesbury and Francis Hutcheson, Butler thought it empirically evident that human beings had benevolent motivations, and he thought it obvious that these benevolent motivations could make us happy and be consistent with self-interest.
-He placed more stress on the exceptions than Shaftesbury had and stressed that they are “naturally” consistent, i.e. that they are consistent in our nature and the natural course of things although the unnatural and intemperate actions of others might interfere locally (Analogy III §5; §27).
-He saw Hobbes' reduction of all other-directed motivations -- such as compassion -- to selfish motivations in disguise to deny an evident matter of fact for theoretical reasons, i.e. in order to reconcile benevolence and compassion with Hobbes' general hypothesis about human nature.
+Like Shaftesbury and Francis Hutcheson, Butler thought it prima facie evident that human beings had benevolent motivations, and he thought it obvious that these benevolent motivations could make us happy and be consistent with self-interest.
+The onus was on advocates of the selfish theory to provide a compelling case against.
+Butler placed more stress on the exceptions than Shaftesbury had and stressed that they are “naturally” consistent, i.e. that they are consistent in our nature and the natural course of things although the unnatural and intemperate actions of others might interfere locally (Analogy III §5; §27).
+He saw Hobbes’ reduction of all other-directed motivations -- such as compassion -- to selfish motivations in disguise to deny an evident matter of fact for theoretical reasons, i.e. in order to reconcile benevolence and compassion with Hobbes’ general hypothesis about human nature.
 But once a compassionate motivation is recast as a selfish motivation, for Hobbes as a type of fear, it conflicts with the sense of the term being explained to the point that it engenders contradiction.
 For example: we feel compassion strongly towards our friends.
 If compassion were a fear then we would fear our friends strongly, which seems to conflict with the agreed use of the word “compassion”.

 According to Butler, once clarified self-love is properly understood as “regard to our own Interest, Happiness, and private Good” (Sermon IX §8).
 Butler further suggests that self-love can be pursued better and worse, and that it is best reflected on via reason in a cool and impartial way.
 By “cool” Butler understood “impartial” in the sense of not being swayed away from the truth by particular loves and hates or by self-partiality.
 And by “reason” Butler understood the faculty of discerning truth (Sermon XIII §5).
 Self-love worked best and our interest was best served when we impartially seek what is truly in our interest.
 When understood in this way it can clearly suggest actions that conflict with selfishness.
 Conversely resolute selfishness and self-partiality are not the best course for self-love.
 To satisfy a particular desire may or may not make us happy in either the short or long-term and may not educe to our private good.
 And although satisfying a desire may make us happy, and all of our happiness may be the result of particular passions, no particular passion has happiness in general as its object.